English

 Glasopor is 100 % made from recycled glass containers collected from households throughout Norway.

-Glasopor is owned by Sirkel.
+Glasopor was owned by Sirkel until 2021, and is now owned by the Foamit Group.
 Sirkel receives glass and metal containers to it's recycling facility in Fredrikstad.
 Most of the sorted glass goes to production of new glass.
 The most crushed and fine-grained glass is used as raw material to produce Glasopor foam glass.

 Glasopor is used in infrastructure, in the construction of roads, tunnels, railways – and in road maintenance.